 Certain sites have specific interest communities, eg. designer-makers at Sara Lane studios and at this building only we do accept original designers, eg. textile designers and furniture designers.
 However even at this site we do not accept practices that are purely commercial i.e. printing T-shirts or manufacturing an already designed product.

 We also do not accept office-based practices that may require heavy use of the telephone, loud meetings and conversations or frequent visitors if the studio is in a building where sound travels easily as this is disturbing to other artists and a security risk.

 Studios are not soundproofed and therefore we can only accept artists working in sound installations and video if they use headphones.

 One third of our sites have studios with disabled access and adapted toilets.
 When studios with these facilities become available an artist with disabilities requiring these provisions will always be given priority.

 The information that you give on the registration form is there to help us decide what size to make studios if we take on a new building, and does not in any way affect your choice of any vacant studio that may become available.

-You will need to make an appointment to sign the tenancy agreement at the SPACE studios office.
+You will need to make an appointment to sign the tenancy agreement either at the SPACE studios office or by zoom or phone call.
 Allow at least one hour for going through the papers.
 A tenancy is an important, legally binding commitment and should not be rushed through.
 You may need to bring your deposit of one month’s rent plus the first month’s rent if applicable.